FLEx: Personalized Federated Learning for Mixture-of-Experts LLMs via Expert Grafting: Related Work

 \subsection{Mixture of Experts}

-Mixture-of-Experts (MoE) \cite{jacobsAdaptiveMixturesLocal1991, fedusSwitchTransformersScaling2022} models activate only a subset of expert layers during inference or training, which significantly reduces computational costs while maintaining high performance.
-In recent, MoE architectures have gained attention for their scalability and efficiency in large language models \cite{jiangMixtralExperts2024, deepseek-aiDeepSeekV3TechnicalReport2025, qwen2.5}.
+Mixture of Experts \citep{jacobsAdaptiveMixturesLocal1991, fedusSwitchTransformersScaling2022} models activate only a subset of experts during inference or training, which significantly reduces computational costs while maintaining high performance.
+Recently, MoE architectures have gained attention for their scalability and efficiency in large language models \citep{jiangMixtralExperts2024, deepseek-aiDeepSeekV3TechnicalReport2025, qwen2.5}.

-However, existing federated MoE approaches \cite{zhanFedMoEDAFederatedMixture2024, luoMixtureExpertsMade2025} are primarily designed for dense model architectures.
-Applying these methods directly to MoE models can result in substantial computational and communication overhead.
+However, existing federated MoE approaches \citep{zhanFedMoEDAFederatedMixture2024, luoMixtureExpertsMade2025} are primarily designed for dense model architectures.
+Applying these methods directly to MoE-based LLMs can result in substantial computational and communication overhead.
 To address this limitation, we propose \textbf{FLEx}, a novel framework specifically designed for federated training of MoE-based LLMs.